What Types of Flaws Are Easily Detected by Visual Inspection

 2. Artwork Inspection

-1. Correctness of Artwork: This involves verifying that the artwork on the packaging is correct, matching the approved designs.
+1. Correctness of Artwork: This involves verifying that the artwork on the packaging is correct and matches the approved designs.
 It includes checking logos, images, and text for accuracy.

 2. Color Variation on Artwork: Inspectors ensure that the colors used in the artwork are consistent with the design specifications.
 Any deviations in color can affect brand identity and product perception.